Devilbinder/ATMEGA328P_C/README.md

 # **ATmega328P Programming**

-This is the supporing reposatory for the ATmega328P Programming video series.
+This is the supporting repository for the ATmega328P Programming video series.

 # *Video playlist*